cecat/MyHASS/docs/Index.md

 ## If you are anxious to get started...

-You could skip the stuff below and head straight to the Home Assistant [Getting Started pages](https://www.home-assistant.io/getting-started/), which is fabulous.
+You could skip the stuff below and head straight to the Home Assistant [Getting Started pages](https://www.home-assistant.io/getting-started/), which are fabulous.
 You may also want to check out some of the getting started tips (selecting hardware, mistakes to avoid, etc.) at my favorite source of help for Home Assistant - [Everything Smart Home](https://www.youtube.com/c/EverythingSmartHome).

 ---